 People get defensive when they feel backed into a corner or made to reveal details they don’t want to.
 Make a contact statement on their initial negative review and then a resolution statement.

 The middle portion of the argument is best had in a place where outside voices don’t interfere or inflame.
 Most review sites give you the ability to contact responders through email or a mediation system.
 Blind email systems, in which the site mails both groups, help in these instances.

 Use these to keep the details and personal information out of the public eye.
-Once you reach a resolution, get approval of your final public statement from the customer.
+Once you reach a resolution, get the approval of your final public statement from the customer.